 2. Barry M. Goldwater Scholarship

-Established by Congress in 1986, the Barry M. Goldwater Scholarship is a competitive, merit-based award providing up to $7,500 for sophomores and juniors majoring in mathematics, engineering, and the natural sciences.
-Eligibility criteria mandates being nominated by an accredited undergraduate school, being U.S. citizens or resident aliens, showing interest in research careers, displaying academic achievement with a minimum 3.7 GPA, and presenting an essay describing a scientific issue.
+The Barry M. Goldwater Scholarship was established by Congress in 1986.
+It’s a competitive, merit based award providing up to $7,500 for sophomores and juniors.
+They must be majoring in mathematics, engineering, or the natural sciences.
+Eligibility criteria mandates students must be nominated by an accredited undergraduate school.
+They must also be U.S. citizens or resident aliens.
+They must show interest in research careers.
+They must demonstrate academic achievement with a minimum 3.7 GPA.
+They will also submit an essay describing a scientific issue.

 Contact